Contact

 Beet, katsuobushi & peanut

-Try the plant-based beet recipe from the chef of Parisian restaurant Chenapan, full of finesse and lightness, with fine, slightly crunchy petals.
+Try the plant-based beet recipe from the chef of the Parisian restaurant Chenapan, full of finesse and lightness, with fine, slightly crunchy petals.

-This recipe by Bruno Laporte, chef of the Chenapan restaurant in Paris, is taken from the 2024 edition ofBook 109: The new blood of French gastronomy.
+This recipe by Bruno Laporte, chef of the Chenapan restaurant in Paris, is from the 2024 edition ofBook 109: The new blood of French gastronomy.
 Discover the ingredients and preparation steps to make it a breeze.

 • Serves 4